-Update – Kiwirail have printed this in their Spring 2019 inboard magazine just out – it heads their feature article re Captain James Cook’s first landfall in New Zealand 250 years ago in my home town Gisborne/Turanga-nui-a-Kiwa on 7 October 1769.
+Kiwirail used this in their Spring 2019 inboard magazine to head their feature article re Captain James Cook’s first landfall in Aotearoa/New Zealand 250+ years ago in my home town Turanga-nui-a-Kiwa/Gisborne on 7 October 1769.

 More warriors swam across after that but things quickly went astray again.
-Cook’s men shot another chief Te Rakau who had taken a sword as muru (customary compensation for the death of Te Maro), plus several others in the melee, others were wounded with buckshot.
+Cook’s men shot another chief Te Rakau who had taken a sword as muru (customary compensation for the death of Te Maro) plus several others, more were wounded with buckshot.
 Cook then took to his boats and sailed south towards Mahia, naming the area Poverty Bay because “it afforded us no one thing we wanted”.
 The deaths of ancestors are a point of frustration and anger for local iwi to this day.

-I’ve tried to capture their mutual courage and mistrust.
+I’ve tried to capture the mutual courage and mistrust.
 The faces borrow from the old faces/candlestick optical illusion and a Pink Floyd album cover.

-There have been many attempts since the 1860s to consign the awful Poverty Bay name to history – unfair also in that the sediments laid down by the Wai-Pāoa (waters of Pāoa) River have made the flatlands highly fertile.
-Part of the difficulty has been the potential confusion with Tauranga, but it was retitled at last as Turanga-nui-a-kiwa/Poverty Bay early in 2019, maybe 30 or so more years to finish that off.
+There have been many attempts since the 1860s to consign the awful and imposed Poverty Bay name to history – unfair also in that the sediments laid down by the Wai-Pāoa (waters of Pāoa) River have made the flatlands highly fertile.
+Part of the difficulty has been the potential confusion with Tauranga, but it was retitled at last as Turanga-nui-a-kiwa/Poverty Bay early in 2019, maybe 30 or so more years to finish that off properly.

 Acrylic on canvas 12″x18″.
 Sold at Mana Arts Trail 2019.